hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. Check the **Location** map view for the device.

-    A blue circle near Seattle, USA shows our truck ready to go.
+    A dark circle near Seattle, USA shows our truck ready to go.
 You may have to zoom out a bit.

     The truck should be located at its base, in the correct state, and waiting for a command.